Dr Georgia Mavria

 - Development of inhibitors to disrupt DOCK4 mediated protein-protein interactions and Rac1 signalling

 Work from my team delineated a novel signalling pathway downstream of VEGF that controls filopodial protrusions and blood vessel lumen formation.
 The Rac1 guanine nucleotide exchange factor DOCK4 is a key component of this signalling pathway and mediates its effects through interaction with the Cdc42 regulator DOCK9.
 In addition to blood vessel formation DOCK4 controls breast cancer cell migration and the process of breast cancer brain metastasis.
-DOCK4 is a potential biomarker for risk of bone metastasis development in patients with early breast cancer.
+DOCK4 is a potential biomarker for risk of bone metastasis in patients with early breast cancer.

-For more details see link
+For more details on our research see link

 - BSc (Hons)